Paradise at Turtle Bay

 There are really only two weather seasons in Vanuatu, hot humid and wet or hot, windy and occasionally wet!
 So generally between November and April is the hot, humid and wet season while the months of May through to October are the less hot, dryish season (or what Ni-Vanuatu call winter).
 Cyclone season falls into the former category (but more on that later).
 For up to date daily forecasts of Vanuatu weather click here .
 Or try WindyTV for the most awesome self-explanatory, weather graphics ever of Vanuatu weather.

 You know it’s winter in Vanuatu when the locals are wearing beanies and hoodies and the tourists are wearing shorts and t-shirts, shaking their heads in disbelief.
-In saying that it can rain anytime in Vanuatu.
+In saying that winter in Vanuatu could mean a long sleeved shirt at night when it can get slightly cool (17-18 degrees C).
+Also keep in mind it can rain anytime in Vanuatu regardless of the season.
 And when it does rain it often buckets down, so a good tip is to always bring a rain poncho or a small umbrella.
 And always bring a pair of thongs (jandals, flip flops, crocs etc).
 Wet sneakers tend to get a bit smelly in Vanuatu weather so it pays to have some backup footwear.
 And the same goes for the human body so purchase heavy duty sports deodorant and keep a tube of fungal cream handy in case you need it.

 The actual daily temperature in Vanuatu does not vary that much throughout the year – from around 20-21 C in winter to around 32C in peak summer – it’s the humidity that knocks you around rather than the heat.
 So our tip here is to stay somewhere right on the water (like Turtle Bay Beach House!) where you can enjoy the sea breeze during the hot summer months (and avoid the mossies in the bush).

 Staying in the the rainforest sounds romantic but there are lots of bugs and mossies, not much breeze and it’s very muddy and sticky when it rains (thanks to Vanuatu’s clay soil).
-Our other tips for Vanuatu weather are to stay hydrated (ie drink lots of water!) and slip slop slap with the sunscreen.
+So best to visit on a day tour and return to the coast at night or choose winter months to do extended overnight stays.
+Our other tips for Vanuatu weather are to stay hydrated (ie drink lots of water or even better fresh coconut water!) and slip slop slap with the sunscreen.
 The sun can be really strong in Vanuatu so stay under cover during the hottest parts of the day.
 Try bringing along a small spray misting bottle to keep yourself cool.
 For more general info on Vanuatu weather including interactive wave and weather forecasts, tropical cyclone seasonal outlooks, monthly temperature statistics etc click here

 The water, sea surface temperature in Vanuatu varies even less than the air temperature with the average difference for Vanuatu weather being only 6C (22C in winter and 28C in summer).
 If you plan on doing any extended snorkeling or diving in winter bring a spring suit or long sleeve rash shirt.
 In summer you just need a rash shirt or old T-shirt to keep the sun off you (and always bring reef shoes).